A Device That Translates Woofs and Meows Into Words (Not Sci-Fi!)

 So we know that dogs can actually do that and we know that artificial intelligence can actually read things like pain signals and other kinds of expressions.

 So will it be harder to communicate with cats?
 Dr. Slobodchikoff tells us that cats also have a rich body language and they also have vocalizations.
 One study found the cats had somewhere over a 120 different kinds of vocalizations.
 So he thinks that it would be just as feasible to do that with cats.
 However, do you really want to know what your cat is thinking?

 So if they are developing a translator that helps people understand what our dogs are trying to communicate, is there a reverse translator so our dogs can understand what we are trying to communicate to them?

 That would be ideal, according to Dr. Slobodchikoff, but that's a slightly harder problem than the one -way sort of thing.
 However, it may not be as much of a problem as he currently thinks it is, because a lot of dogs actually already understand what you're saying to them.
-For example, there's a dog named Chaser, who knows upwards of about a 1,000 words in English.
-There's also a dog named Rico who knows upwards of 300 words in German.
+For example, there was a dog named Chaser, who knew upwards of about a 1,000 words in English.
+There was also a dog named Rico who knew upwards of 300 words in German.
 So dogs actually know a lot of what we're saying to them but we people are really bad at figuring out what dogs are trying to say to us.

 In an age where you have the iPad tablets or the iWatches that you talk into like Dick Tracy, maybe pet translators could really happen in the near future!